pietroDeAngeli/FakeNews_detection_project/README.md

-# 📰 Fake News Detection with NLP and Neural Networks
+# Fake News Detection with NLP and Neural Networks

-This project explores two distinct approaches to detecting fake news articles using **Natural Language Processing** and **supervised machine learning** techniques.
-The models were developed and evaluated as part of a university project for the Computational Social Science course at the University of Trento.
+This project fake news articles using **Natural Language Processing** and **supervised machine learning** techniques.
+The models were developed and evaluated as part of a university project for the Computational Social Science course at Aalto University.

-> 🔍 We compare a transparent TF-IDF classifier with a high-performing Multilayer Perceptron (MLP) trained on OpenAI-generated embeddings.
+> We compare a transparent TF-IDF classifier with a high-performing Multilayer Perceptron (MLP) trained on OpenAI-generated embeddings.

 ---

-## 🎯 Objective
+## Objective

 Develop a system capable of **automatically distinguishing real from fake news** using only the article’s text content, through: